-- A. A 3% COLA will be added to the current EPED stipend scale. - B. A standing joint EPED committee will be created for the SY2022-23.
-The committee will: - Gather information and complete job descriptions. - Review the current compensation structure and any other models. - Make recommendations back to the bargaining teams and the Superintendent to be considered for incorporation into the contract through a reopener or Memorandum of Understanding. - C. It is the Board's intention that the number of positions for Extra Pay for Extra Duty be increased so that teachers are fairly compensated for their additional work. - D. All vacancies for extra pay positions as shown in this article will be adequately publicized.
+- A. A standing joint EPED committee will be created for the SY2022-23.
+The committee will: - Gather information and complete job descriptions. - Review the current compensation structure and any other models. - Make recommendations back to the bargaining teams and the Superintendent to be considered for incorporation into the contract through a reopener or Memorandum of Understanding. - B. It is the Board's intention that the number of positions for Extra Pay for Extra Duty be increased so that teachers are fairly compensated for their additional work. - C. All vacancies for extra pay positions as shown in this article will be adequately publicized.
 Extra pay for extra duty positions may be held by Unit I and II employees and will be filled in the following order: - a.
 Unit I bargaining unit members - b.
 Unit II bargaining unit members - c.
 Other CCPS employees - d.
-Non-CCPS employees - E. Assumption of all extra pay duties shall be voluntary, and the signature of the employee shall be required on the contract prior to performing the extra duties. - F. Stipends for the EPED positions will be paid as follows:
+Non-CCPS employees - D. Assumption of all extra pay duties shall be voluntary, and the signature of the employee shall be required on the contract prior to performing the extra duties. - E. Stipends for the EPED positions will be paid as follows: